-In 1962 we took it to the Nurburgring.
+In 1962 we took the DS 102 to the Nurburgring.
 The big boys drove TOK.
-Len Bridge, my DS co-driver, flew it into a tree-top and himself into hospital, fortunately he was not too seriously damaged.
+Len Bridge, my DS co-driver, flew the little car into a tree-top and himself into hospital, fortunately he was not too seriously damaged.
 Here is the car fixed up at the 1962 Racing Car Show in London show.
 Perhaps it still exists.

 The next Deep Sanderson model – the DS 301 – was a more serious project, also with a Mini engine/gearbox in its rear.
 I sketched its body too, much better, though it is obvious we knew almost nothing about aerodynamics, especially between the car and the track beneath, mistaking style for function.

-In 1963 we took the DS301 to Le Mans – here we are at the scrutineers.
+In 1963 we took the DS301 to Le Mans – here we are at the scrutineers very French!).
 That’s me (pilote #2) to the left, Chris (pilote #1) to the right (we have been working for two days with no sleep).

 (Mine is the head immediately to the left of the guy in ‘white’ overalls.)
-John Pearce is ahead of me in his black cap.
+John Pearce is ahead of me in his black flat-cap.

-After 16hrs my time in the sand and zero brakes led us to be eliminated for falling below the class’s distance/time criteria.
+After 16hrs, given my time in the sand and zero brakes, we were eliminated for falling below the class’s distance/time criteria.

 In 1963 Chris got the better known SLR project rolling.
 I designed the body (or rather sketched outlines that Charlie Williams at Williams & Pritchard turned into something rather fine).
-Here’s my Mum’s copy of the catalog for a show – perhaps in 1964 – stand #4.
+Here’s my Mum’s copy of the SLR brochure for a show – perhaps in 1964 – stand #4.

-I spent 1964 in the US at Electric Boat ushering bits of HMS Dreadnought‘s reactor across the Atlantic.
+I spent most of 1964 in the US with Electric Boat ushering bits of HMS Dreadnought‘s reactor across the Atlantic.